pandastrike/muppet/README.rst

 Durable Channel
 ---------------
-Durable Channel follows a queue model, with the message sent to any one of the receivers listening.
+Durable Channel follows a queue model, where a message sent on a channel is picked up by any one of the receivers listening on the channel.
 Using DurableChannel, senders can send messages with a timeout, so they are informed when a message is not replied to within the specified timeout.
 Every message is guaranteed to be replied to within a specified timeout, if not, sender is informed via a callback.

 Usage:
 ^^^^^^

 .. code-block:: python

+   from muppet import DurableChannel

    def timeout_callback(message):
      print "timed out:", message